eric2003/OneFLOW/README.md

 ```
 The above operation will download the source code only(prebuilt thirdparty libraries are not provided)

-2. Use cmake to configure and generate appropriate project files, for example: Makefile.
+2. Use CMake to configure and generate appropriate project files, for example: Makefile.

 3. Compile and generate executable file.